 Better than the “charity hikes” where only part of the funds raised actually goes to the charity.
 Most of the funds raised really went to the vacation….

 People, no doubt more intelligent than me, like to argue that it is all part of market capitalism.
 That the GFM campaigns will fail if people don’t want to donate.
 And that people gain something from donating to other’s vacations.

-But let’s just call it what is is: Panhandling.
+But let’s just call it what it is: Panhandling.

 And please don’t panhandle among your fellow hikers and within the community itself.
 It gets tiring.

-Ask your friends, family, extended social circle or even co-workers instead for vacation funds if you want to panhandle.
+Ask your friends, family, extended social circle or even co-workers instead of vacation funds if you want to panhandle.
 See what happens.